The Mohegan Tribal Council

 James Gessner Jr., Chairman

 As Chairman, James Gessner Jr. is responsible for maintaining the sovereignty that the Mohegan Tribe fought hundreds of years for, overseeing its numerous business entities and ensuring the well-being of its more than 2,300+ Tribal citizens.
-In his role, Gessner also serves as Chairman of the Mohegan Management Board which oversees gaming entities across the country, as well as our WNBA professional sports team, the Connecticut Sun.
+In his role, Gessner also serves as Chairman of the Mohegan Management Board, which oversees gaming entities across the country, as well as our WNBA professional sports team, the Connecticut Sun.

 Gessner was first elected to the Tribal Council in 2005 and served as Vice Chairman before becoming Chairman.
 Gessner holds a bachelor’s degree in Hotel and Restaurant Management from the University of Southwestern Louisiana, and prior to his terms on the Council, he held executive positions at Mohegan Sun in the Marketing and Player Development divisions.
-He resides in Waterford, CT with his wife, Carol, and daughter, Nola.
-He also has an adult son, Nicholas; daughter-in-law, Christina; and grandson, Carter.
+He resides in Waterford, CT, with his wife, Carol, and daughter, Nola.
+He also has an adult son, Nicholas; a daughter-in-law, Christina; and a grandson, Carter.

 Sarah E. Harris, Vice Chairwoman

-Sarah Harris has served on the Tribal Council since 2019.
+Sarah Harris has served on the Tribal Council since 2017.
 Previously, she was an attorney in the Washington D.C. area representing Native American Tribes, Tribal entities, and Tribal organizations.
-In 2010, she was named Special Assistant to the Solicitor of the Department of Interior, working closely with the US DOJ to defend agency determinations and advance proactive litigation for Tribal Nations.
-In 2013, she received a presidential appointment to Chief of Staff to the Assistant Secretary of Indian Affairs.
+In 2010, she was named Special Assistant to the Solicitor of the Department of the Interior, working closely with the US DOJ to defend agency determinations and advance proactive litigation for Tribal Nations.
+In 2013, she received a presidential appointment as Chief of Staff to the Assistant Secretary of Indian Affairs.
 In this role, she supported and pursued policies that respect and support Tribal sovereignty, restore Tribal homelands, and strengthen Tribal communities.

 Harris currently serves as Secretary of the United South and Eastern Tribes (USET)/USET Sovereignty Protection Fund and is a member of the Native American Visiting Committee, advising the Dartmouth College President on Native American issues at the college.
 She was a 2016 recipient of the National Center for American Enterprise Development’s “Native American 40 Under 40” award.
-Harris has a J.D. from American University, Washington College of Law and a B.A. in Native American Studies from Dartmouth College.
+Harris has a J.D. from American University, Washington College of Law, and a B.A. in Native American Studies from Dartmouth College.

-Kim Baker, Recording Secretary
+Kim M. Baker, Recording Secretary

 Thayne D. Hutchins Jr., Treasurer